Companion poem for chapter 4 of the R.M. Dolin novel, "Trophic Cascade"

 Read original poem, read chapter

-Old oaks yearn to
+Old oaks yearn to yield more freely

-to the Santa Anna’s.
+to the Santa Anna’s,

-Dust blows through tracks
+just a dust blows through tracks

 as rapidly as they’re laid

-the same way our past
+in the same sad way our past

 cascades over a collision